Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/order.md

 In this case,
 you must do a bit more detective work, as it could reasonably be done in either order.
-If there's very weird vertical ringing that causes issues during inverse telecining, you may have to merge frequencies first.
+If there's significant vertical ringing that causes issues during inverse telecining, you may have to address the frequency merging first.
 However,
-if your source only has horizontal ringing, as is the case with a lot of R2J DVDs, the order of operations matters a bit less.
+if your source only has horizontal ringing, as is the case with many R2J DVDs, the order of operations matters less.
-This is because neither filter will interfere with how you would fix the artefact the other is trying to resolve.
+This is because neither filter will interfere with how you would fix the artifact the other is trying to resolve.

 ## Generic filtering

-With most filterchains
-for regular modern titles,
+For most modern titles,
-there is a common "accepted" order of filters.
+there's a generally accepted order for applying filters in a filterchain:

 ![Prepare clip -> (Descaling ->) Denoising -> (Anti-alias ->) (Dehaloing ->) Deband -> Regrain -> Finalize clip](../static/standard-filterchain.png)

 ### Descaling

-If a source can be safely descaled, this step should almost always be performed first for the reasons described in the previous section.
+Descaling should be performed first if the source can be safely descaled, for reasons outlined previously.

 ### Denoising

+Since every consumer source
-Every consumer source will contain some degree of compression noise, so it's always a good idea to denoise.
+contains some degree of compression noise, denoising is recommended.
-This step may be performed prior to descaling if the studio or authoring company added very strong dithering at the end if it interferes with the descale.
+You may perform this step prior to descaling if the studio or authoring company added strong dithering in post that interferes with descaling.
-Doing it before descaling
-may also significantly speed up certain filterchains.
+Early denoising can also speed up certain filterchains.

-### Aliasing
+### Anti-aliasing

-Noise around edges may interfere with anti-aliasing, so this step should be performed after denoising if necessary.
+Noise around edges may affect anti-aliasing, so perform this step after denoising.
-In an ideal scenario,
-anti-aliasing should be scenefiltered as it's not only a very destructive filter, but will also slow down your filtering speed by a lot.
+Anti-aliasing should ideally be scene-filtered because it's a highly destructive filter and can significantly slow down the filtering process.

 ### Deringing/Dehaloing

-Many of the best anti-aliasing filters can create some very weak ringing or haloing in certain scenarios.
+Many top anti-aliasing filters might introduce mild ringing or haloing under certain conditions.
-Therefore,
-it's always safer to perform deringing after as opposed to before anti-aliasing.
+It's safer to dering or dehalo after anti-aliasing.
-Deringing and dehaloing are very destructive, so only perform them if absolutely necessary.
+These are destructive processes, so only use them when absolutely necessary.

 ### Debanding

-Much like denoising,
+Similar to denoising,
+nearly every source exhibits
-almost every source will feature some degree of banding due to compression.
+some degree of banding
-Much like denoising,
-you should not perform any stronger debanding than is absolutely necessary to deal with any banding in the source.
-If you see very little banding, a weak protective deband rarely hurts, so long as you're careful not to cause unnecessary detail loss.
+due to compression.
+Avoid excessive debanding
+to prevent unnecessary detail loss.
+A mild protective deband
+can be beneficial
+if minimal banding is present.

 ### Redithering

-Redithering helps the encoder
-better preserve gradients.
-Even with 10 bit video,
-there aren't enough colours
-to preserve all gradients.
-Dithering helps avoid this.
-Furthermore,
+Redithering aids in preserving gradients during encoding, especially since even 10-bit video doesn't have enough color depth to maintain all gradients flawlessly.
-denoising and debanding
+Debanding and denoising
-can cause existing dithering
-to look "broken up",
-or "splotchy".
-Dithering again with a grain function and applying a similar pattern as the source helps alleviate this.
+may disrupt existing dither patterns, causing them to appear "broken" or "splotchy".
+Reapplying dither using a grain function that mimics the source's pattern can help smoothen out these issues.
-It's always recommended
-to apply dynamic dithering or grain, even in the rare cases where your source has static dither.
+It's always recommended to apply dynamic dithering, even if the original source used static dithering.